 In tandem, KRF partners working together with government and Army personnel, quickly transformed Manston into a testing site for Port of Dover-bound traffic.
 Dover freight was sent to the former airfield via the M2/A2 corridor and down the A299 Thanet Way.
 Meanwhile, drivers heading to Eurotunnel, who needed a test and checks, were sent along the M20 to Sevington Inland Border Facility, near Ashford.

 Visit the Kent Police website to learn more about the KRF response to December disruption

 Due to a combination of planning, the national Covid-19 lockdown, good levels of HGV driver compliance and lower than expected freight levels at the start of the year, severe disruption immediately following the UK’s departure from the EU did not materialise.

 Read more on our news page about how the Kent Resilience Forum worked together to minimise traffic disruption.

-As a result of a UK-French agreement that HGV drivers who spend less than 48 hours in Britain no longer need a negative Covid-19 test result, Manston will be stood down as a testing and checking centre for hauliers from the 21 March 2021.
+As a result of a UK-French agreement that HGV drivers who spend less than 48 hours in Britain no longer need a negative Covid-19 test result, Manston was stood down as a testing and checking centre for hauliers from the 21 March 2021.
 As the original Operation Fennel plan intended, Port of Dover-bound traffic that requires any testing and checks, will go through Sevington.